About This Blog

 15th August 1889 The Meeting of Emma Goldman & Alexander Berkman

-One hundred and twenty-three years ago today, a fateful and momentous meeting of two exceptional minds occurred in a café in New York City’s Lower East Side.
-Like Wordsworth and Coleridge, or John and Yoko, the reaction between the two … Continue reading
+On this day in 1889, a fateful and momentous meeting of two exceptional minds occurred in a café in New York City’s Lower East Side.
+Like Wordsworth and Coleridge, or John and Yoko, the reaction between the two was instant … Continue reading

 16th August 1819 The Peterloo Massacre

-One hundred and ninety-three years ago today, during a pro-democracy rally in Manchester’s St. Peter’s Field, utter bloody carnage fell upon the peaceful protestors when the local yeomanry set about the crowd of 60,000 with sabres drawn, trampling and hacking … Continue reading
+On this day in 1819, during a pro-democracy rally in Manchester’s St. Peter’s Field, utter bloody carnage fell upon the peaceful protestors when the local yeomanry set about the crowd of 60,000 with sabres drawn, trampling and hacking down fifteen … Continue reading

 17th August 1963 the Execution of Delgado & Granados

-Forty-eight years ago today, two young Spanish anarchists were executed by General Franco’s obscene regime for a Passport Office bombing of which they had no knowledge, while the real perpetrators slipped quietly away.
-Despite the absence of any evidence of … Continue reading
+On this day in 1963, two young Spanish anarchists were executed by General Franco’s obscene regime for a Passport Office bombing of which they had no knowledge, while the real perpetrators slipped quietly away.
+Despite the absence of any evidence … Continue reading

 18th August 1987 the Death of Dambudzo Marechera

-Today we remember the extraordinary and explosive life of Dambudzo Marechera, the Zimbabwean ‘enfant terrible of African literature’ who – twenty-five years ago today – died homeless, penniless and sick from AIDS on the streets of Harare, at the age … Continue reading
+Today we remember the extraordinary and explosive life of Dambudzo Marechera, the Zimbabwean ‘enfant terrible of African literature’ who on this day in 1987 died homeless, penniless and sick from AIDS on the streets of Harare at the age of … Continue reading

 19th August 1936 the Death of Federico Garcia Lorca

-Throughout his all too short but trailblazing life, death had been his central artistic theme – and seventy-six years ago today on 19th August 1936 at the age of thirty-eight, the Spanish poet and playwright Federico Garcia Lorca met the … Continue reading
+Throughout his all too short but trailblazing life, death had been his central artistic theme – and on this day in 1936, at the age of thirty-eight, the Spanish poet and playwright Federico Garcia Lorca met the violent fate he … Continue reading

 21st August 1831 Nat Turner’s Rebellion

-One hundred and eighty-one years ago today, Nat Turner – a slave and lay preacher from Virginia – calmly explained to six of his fellow slaves that the moment had come for him not only to lead his people out … Continue reading
+On this day in 1831, Nat Turner – a slave and lay preacher from Virginia – calmly explained to six of his fellow slaves that the moment had come for him not only to lead his people out of bondage, … Continue reading

 22nd August 1989 the Death of Huey P. Newton

-Twenty-three years ago today, Huey P. Newton – revolutionary, agitator, rhetorician, co-founder and Minister of Defense of the Black Panther Party – was shot and killed when a drug deal went wrong.
+On this day in 1989, revolutionary leader and co-founder of the Black Panther Party Huey P. Newton was shot and killed when a drug deal went wrong.
 He was forty-seven years old.
-After his glory … Continue reading
+After his glory years in the 1960s during which time Newton … Continue reading

 23rd August 1927 the Execution of Sacco and Vanzetti